Finite-Sample Distortion in Kernel Specification Tests: A Perturbation Analysis of Empirical Directional Components: Simulation Studies and Empirical Applications

 The comparison results between the truncated and non-truncated test statistics with pre-determined kernel are presented in Tables~\ref{tab:truncate_all_comparison_q10} and \ref{tab:truncate_all_comparison_q20}.
-Here, we focus on the benchmark test statistics $\hat{T}_{GP}$ and $\hat{T}_{ICM}$, as well as their truncated versions $\hat{T}_{GP,trc}$ and $\hat{T}_{ICM,trc}$.
-Note that test statistics in these two tables are computed using the whole sample size $N$ without any sample splitting.
-These results indicate that the truncated test statistics consistently outperform their non-truncated counterparts across all DGPs, regardless of the sample size.
-This finding is particularly pronounced in the case of the ICM test statistic.
-This is because, in most DGPs, the kernel parameter in ICM is larger than that in GP, resulting in a slower decay of the eigenvalues of the kernel matrix.
-Consequently, the benefits of truncation are more pronounced in the ICM test statistic.
+Here, we focus on the benchmark test statistics $\hat{T}_{n,GP}$ and $\hat{T}_{n,ICM}$, as well as their truncated versions $\hat{T}_{n,J(n),GP}$ and $\hat{T}_{n,J(n),ICM}$.
+We draw several conclusions from these results.
+First, the truncated test statistics generally exhibit better size control than their non-truncated counterparts, particularly in higher dimensions.
+Second, the power of the truncated tests is also better in most scenarios, especially under high-dimensional settings.
+Third, the performance of GP tests, which use the median heuristic for bandwidth selection, is superior to that of ICM tests with fixed bandwidth, particularly in higher dimensions.
+The last observation highlights the importance of selecting an appropriate bandwidth in kernel-based tests, a topic that warrants further research.

-\newlength{\colwidth} Tables~\ref{tab:kernel_selection_comparison_q10} and~\ref{tab:kernel_selection_comparison_q20} present simulation results comparing different kernel selection procedures.
-We focus on Gaussian kernel-based statistics (i.e., $\hat{T}_{GP}$), where the kernel parameter is selected either by the non-asymptotic method described in Section~\ref{sec:optimal_kernel} or by the asymptotic approach from Section~\ref{sec:asymptotic_approximation}.
-Results are reported for both truncated and non-truncated versions of the test statistics.